springzen/interview-prep/core-practice/README.md

 # Core Practice – Main Spring Boot Application

-This is the primary application in the multi-module project built as part of interview preparation for the Cloud Software Architect role at **MasterControl**.
+This is the primary application in the multi-module project built as part of interview preparation.

 ## Features